Maynard Weed Control Services

 Maynard Board of Health Guidelines for Pesticide Application & Public Safety Protection

 The Maynard Board of Health oversees public safety during pesticide applications.
-Advance public notification is required 24-48 hours before treatment, with clear signage.
-Setbacks of 100-150 feet are enforced near property lines, wells, water bodies, and sensitive sites like schools or daycare centers.
+Advance public notification is required 24-48 hours before treatment, with clear signage posted.
+Setbacks of 100-150 feet are enforced near property lines, wells, water bodies, and sensitive sites like schools and daycares.
 Re-entry intervals range from 6-48 hours depending on the product.
 Special restrictions apply in organic farming areas.
-Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contacts for exposure (poison control: 1-800-222-1222).
-Applicators must use PPE—respirators, gloves, protective clothing—and maintain equipment to prevent over-application.
+Safety protocols include use of PPE (respirators, gloves, protective clothing), equipment calibration, and spill prevention.
+Emergency procedures for exposure involve contacting poison control (1-800-222-1222) and municipal emergency services.
 Post-application monitoring ensures effectiveness and environmental safety.

 Maynard Board of Health